NAMI NH Annual Conference Virtual Learning Series, April 15th- 22nd.

-- Leave feeling empowered and hopeful
+- Leave the conference feeling empowered and hopeful.

-- Learn ways to support stigma reduction
+- Learn ways to reduce stigma and discrimination.

-- Learn individual ways to advocate
+- Learn individual advocacy.

 Our conference participants come from communities all around New Hampshire and are interested in learning more about mental illness.
 This includes broadening their understanding of ways to support each other, reduce stigma, advocate for quality mental health services and find needed resources.
 Those we encourage to attend include parents who have a child or youth with an emotional disorder, families who are supporting an adult or older adult loved one with mental illness, those who have a mental illness, military families, peer recovery professionals, individuals who have lost a loved one to suicide, families and individuals who are struggling with co-occurring disorders and the service providers who support recovery efforts in New Hampshire.
 This is an opportunity to come together to learn, network and communicate messages of hope.

 The conference will include opening remarks and a Q & A featuring NAMI NH Executive Director, Ken Norton followed by Commissioner Shibinette with her remarks A Path Forward.
 The conference keynote, Deo Mwano https://deomwano.com/ share a message of hope and resilience.